lavishay-technion/ansible_shallow/02_fundamentals/README.md

 We run Ansible executable according to its commands parameters with `inventory` file hosts.
 Ansible runs ad-hoc commands

 - Ad-Hoc commands are basic commands used by Ansible
-- `Commands` essentially are _python written code_ to behaive as simple system call.
+- `Commands` essentially are _python written code_ to behave as simple system call.
 - By default, if no Ansible command/module is provided, it will run with `command` ad-hoc module
 - `Command` module is NOT processed with shell, so environment variables and shell operators such as <,>,;,|,& will not work
     - For Windows, `win_command` module is required, and by default `ansible` will fail if `command` is used.